 When debt is issued, independent credit rating agencies selected by the District assign a rating to the issue.
 Historically, the District's credit ratings on its GOs and COPs had been directly related to the financial condition and fiscal management of the District.
 However, following a legislative change that went into effect on January 1, 2016, certain rating agencies' methodologies on California school district GOs changed as more fully discussed in Section IV.
-As of June 30, 2018, the District's General Obligation Bond ratings were AAA by Fitch Ratings, AA+ by Kroll Bond Rating Agency, Aa2 by Moody's Investors Service, and AA- by Standard & Poor's.
+As of June 30, 2017, the District's current General Obligation Bond ratings were AAA by Fitch Ratings, AA+ by Kroll Bond Rating Agency, Aa2 by Moody's Investors Service, and AA- by Standard & Poor's.
 These ratings reflect best or high-quality investment grade status, depending on the rating agency.
-In addition, as of June 30, 2018, the ratings on the District's COPs were A1 and A+ by Moody's Investors Service and Standard & Poor's respectively, reflecting an upper medium grade credit.
-We note however, that following the end of this reporting period, in fiscal year 2019, as a result of the District's cost pressures and declining enrollment, the rating agencies reviewed and in a number of cases, lowered the District's credit ratings, as discussed further in this Debt Report.
-The ratings assigned to the District's General Obligation Bonds and COPs when issued, affect its interest payments and the cost to the District's general obligation taxpayers and the General Fund respectively.
-In addition, the fiscal health of the State has also affected the District's interest costs, When the State's credit quality declined and its interest rates rose relative to market indices during the financial crisis and recession, the interest costs of other issuers viewed as "agencies" of the State, including the District were also negatively impacted, though not as dramatically.
+In addition, as of June 30, 2017, the current ratings on the District's COPs were A1 and A+ by Moody's Investors Service and Standard & Poor's, reflecting an upper medium grade credit.
+The ratings assigned to the District's General Obligation Bonds and COPs when issued, affect its interest payments and the cost to the District's general obligation taxpayers, the General Fund and the Capital Facilities Fund (i.e. developer fees), as applicable.
+In addition, the fiscal health of the State has also affected the District's interest costs.
+When the State's credit quality declined and its interest rates rose relative to market indices during the financial crisis and recession, the interest costs of other issuers viewed as "agencies" of the State, including the District were also negatively impacted, though not as dramatically.
 Alternatively, as the State's credit has improved, the interest costs of "agencies" of the State have been positively impacted.
 A history of the District's credit ratings is provided in this Debt Report.

-I hope that the information in this Debt Report can be used to support development of sound capital plans and for adherence to the District's finance and debt policies.
+I hope that the information in this Debt Report can be used to support development of sound capital plans and adherence to the District's finance and debt policies.
 I look forward to working with you in pursuing such capital plans, as they provide critical guidance for the protection of the District's infrastructure and assets.
 Together with sound capital planning, the District's debt and finance policies help to secure the District's fiscal strength in the years ahead.